Special Assistance Funds (SAF) Program

 In 1990, the City Council implemented a special assistance funds program for nonprofits that have a 501(c)(3) charitable organization.
 Funds are set aside each fiscal year for the purpose of allocation to community groups and organizations that provide special activities, programs or services to the citizens of the community.

 The number and variety of funding requests made to the City have increased over the years.
-In order to provide guidance to those groups and organizations that may wish to request funds, City staff in coordination with the SAF Subcommittee prepared guidelines and policies for the allocation of funds.
+In order to provide guidance to those groups and organizations that may wish to request funds, City staff prepared guidelines and policies for the allocation of funds.